 This year’s sesquicentennial commemorations of the Battle of Chancellorsville will build upon long traditions of eyewitness, published narrative and non-eyewitness scholarship.
-Yet it’s fascinating to consider that Chancellorsville inspired Walt Whitman to make, forcefully, a contrarian forecast that he reissued later in different but oft-quoted phrasing: “The real war will never get in the books.”
+Yet I’ve been fascinated lately to realize that Chancellorsville inspired Walt Whitman to make, forcefully, one of his earliest contrarian forecasts for writing about the Civil War, a view that he later expressed in the now-famous sentence, “The real war will never get in the books.”

 Whitman’s longest-known rumination on Chancellorsville, dated May 12, 1863, asked

 Of scenes like these, I say, who writes—who e’er can write, the story?
 Of many a score—aye, thousands, North and South, of unwritten heroes, unknown heroisms, incredible, impromptu, first-class desperations—who tells?
 No history, ever—No poem sings, no music sounds, those bravest men of all—those deeds.
 Nor formal General’s report, nor print, nor book in the library, nor column in the paper, embalms the bravest, North or South, East or West.

 (If the recording below indeed turns out to capture Walt Whitman’s voice in 1889 or 1890 and shortly before his death in 1892, as has been suggested, it’s one of the few spoken traces of a witness to Chancellorsville, or at least to the ordeals of the battle’s survivors.
 The voice reads the first four lines of Whitman’s 1888 poem, “America”:)

 In a March 1863 letter to friends, describing the real-life scenes and people he encountered in Washington’s military hospitals, Whitman had ventured an early version of this theme, writing, “To these, what are your dramas and poems, even the oldest and the tearfulest?”